zacanger/niddesa/text/generated-translations/cullaniddesa/13-chinese-google.md

 "Hero!
-Looking forward to what you say": "Hero", the Blessed One is a hero, "Energetic" is a hero; "Able" is a hero; "Those who flow out all kinds of things" are heroes; "Sufficient ones" are heroes [; ”Is a hero; “heroic” is a hero; “one who is not afraid” is a hero; “one who is not afraid” is a hero; “one who does not fear” is a hero; “one who does not run away” is a hero; "Is the hero]; "the one who has left the body and erected the hair" is the hero.
+Looking forward to what you say": "Hero", the Blessed One is a hero, "Energetic" is a hero; "Able" is a hero; "Those who flow out all kinds of things" are heroes; "Sufficient ones" are heroes [; "Is a hero; "heroic" is a hero; "one who is not afraid" is a hero; "one who is not afraid" is a hero; "one who does not fear" is a hero; "one who does not run away" is a hero; "Is the hero]; "the one who has left the body and erected the hair" is the hero.

 "Here has gone from all evil abstainers to a state of vitality after